-Sanctuary Camelback Mountain Resort (5700 E McDonald Dr, Paradise Valley) on my personal bucket list
+- Sanctuary Camelback Mountain Resort (5700 E McDonald Dr, Paradise Valley) is on my personal bucket list

 This is JUST to name a few, seriously every hotel and resort in town has summer deals!
 Since this post isn't supposed to be about hotels, I'm moving on!